Department of Plant and Soil Science

 much, still turn it every few weeks.
 If

-warm weather, and the compost pile is properly constructed and maintained, you
+warm weather, and the compost pile is properly constructed and

 may see usable compost in two to six months.